 The TCL 6 Series 2019 replaces the TCL 6 Series/R617 2018.
 It's one of TCL's most popular models, and its main competitors are the Vizio M Series Quantum 2019, the Hisense H9F, and the Samsung Q70/Q70R QLED.
-Although it was TCL's highest-end model last year, this year they're releasing the TCL Q825, a high-end model designed to compete with premium models from other brands.
+Although it was TCL's highest-end model last year, in 2019 they're releasing the TCL Q825, a high-end model designed to compete with premium models from other brands.

 The TCL 6 Series 2019 has a great design.
-TCL has updated the design this year, adding a few nice touches, including a partial chrome finish on the feet and a glossy panel on the back.
+TCL has updated the design, adding a few nice touches, including a partial chrome finish on the feet and a glossy panel on the back.
 All of these changes add a premium look to this TV, and it feels solid and well-built.
 Unfortunately, there's still no cable management.

-The feet are attached to the side of the TV, which is unique, but this TV requires a wide table if it isn't wall-mounted.
-There are covers included in the box to hide the mounting slots for the feet when wall-mounted.
+The feet are attached to the side of the TV, so it requires a table that's at least as wide as the TV.
+If you choose to wall-mount it, there are covers included in the box to hide the mounting slots for the feet.

 Footprint of the 65" stand: 56.7" x 12.6"

-The TCL 65R625 is thicker than most TVs we've tested, so it might stick out a bit when wall-mounted.
+The TCL 65R625 is thicker than most TVs, especially the bottom portion of the TV, so it might stick out a bit when wall-mounted.

-Overall, the TCL 65R625 has good build quality.
+The overall build quality is good.
 The stand supports the TV well with very little wobble.
-It appears to be well-built, with no obvious issues, but we have received a few reports of damaged screens out of the box.
+It appears to be well-built, with no obvious issues.
+We have received a few reports of damaged screens out of the box, but your experience may vary.

 The 55" inch model has fewer local dimming zones (100 instead of 120), but we don't expect this to have a significant impact on local dimming performance.

-Great peak brightness in SDR, more than bright enough for the most difficult environments.
+Excellent SDR peak brightness, more than bright enough for the brightest environments.
 It's not quite as bright as the TCL R617, but this shouldn't be very noticeable with SDR content.

 We measured the peak brightness after calibration, with the 'Brighter' setting, with the Backlight set to '100' (max) in the 'Movie' Picture Mode, as these are the most accurate settings.
 Unlike many TVs, these are also the settings that deliver the highest peak brightness.